szilard/datascience-latency/README.md

 #### Acknowledgements

-Albert Eistein: Everything should be made as simple as possible, but not simpler.
+Albert Einstein: Everything should be made as simple as possible, but not simpler.

 [Latency Numbers Every Programmer Should Know](https://gist.github.com/jboner/2841832)